-The American Girl segment is a direct marketer, children's publisher, and retailer known for its flagship line of historical dolls, books, and accessories, as well as the My American Girl and Bitty Baby brands.
+The American Girl segment (9% of sales) is a direct marketer, children's publisher, and retailer known for its flagship line of historical dolls, books, and accessories, as well as the My American Girl, Truly Me, Girl of the Year, and Bitty Baby brands.
 American Girl also publishes best-selling Advice & Activity books and the award-winning

 Sales and Marketing

-Wal-Mart Stores ($1.2 billion), Toys "R" Us ($700 million), and Target ($500 million) are the company's three largest customers, altogether accounting for 37% of its worldwide sales.
+Mattel sells its products through its own retailers and wholesalers in most of the world and through agents and distributors in those countries where it has no direct presence.
+American Girl products are sold directly to consumers.
+Wal-Mart Stores ($1 billion), Toys "R" Us ($600 million), and Target ($500 million) are the company's three largest customers, altogether accounting for 37% of its worldwide sales during 2015.

 Mergers and Acquisitions